Pressure-sensitive adhesive: Effects of shape

 The adhesive bonding of a tape or label can be affected by its shape.
 Tapes with pointed corners start to detach at those corners; adhesive strength can be improved by rounding the corners.

 Applications

-Pressure-sensitive adhesives are designed for either permanent or removable applications.
 Examples of permanent applications include safety labels for power equipment, foil tape for HVAC duct work, automotive interior trim assembly, and sound/vibration damping films.
 Some high performance permanent PSAs exhibit high adhesion values and can support kilograms of weight per square centimeter of contact area, even at elevated temperature.
 These build adhesion to a permanent bond after several hours or days.

 Removal

-Removable adhesives are designed to form a temporary bond, and ideally can be removed after months or years without leaving residue on the adherend.
-Removable adhesives are used in applications such as surface protection films, masking tapes, bookmark and note papers, price marking labels, promotional graphics materials, and for skin contact (wound care dressings, EKG electrodes, athletic tape, transdermal drug patches, etc.).
-Some removable adhesives are designed to repeatedly stick and unstick.
-They have low adhesion and generally cannot support much weight.
+Removable adhesives create a temporary bond and can often be taken off after months or years without leaving residue.
+They’re used in protective films, masking tapes, sticky notes and bookmarks, price labels, promotional materials, and skin-contact products like dressings, EKG electrodes, athletic tape, and transdermal patches.
+Some are made to stick and unstick repeatedly; they have low adhesion and can't support much weight.